15 Things to Put in Hot Chocolate (Besides Mini Marshmallows)

 Chili and Orange Zest

 Wake up your senses with a chili-orange hot cocoa.
 Add a pinch of chili powder, cayenne and orange zest to your favorite packaged hot cocoa.
-Or you can make this recipe form scratch and garnish with an orange peel.

 We know you keep a bag of the basic mallows on hand, but hot chocoalate is an excellent excusse to snatch a few bags of the flavored ones.
 Our editors love Smash Mallow flavored marshmallows.
 Try the mint, cookie dough or cinnamon churro flavors—all are great matches for cocoa.